Gravitational-Wave Constraints on Neutron-Star Pressure Anisotropy via Universal Relations: The f -Love relation for anisotropic neutron stars

-In this paper, we adopt the simplest form of Eq.~\eqref{eq:sigma_series} satisfying the above two conditions:
+This further forces $c_1 = 0$. \end{enumerate} In this paper, we adopt the simplest form of Eq.~\eqref{eq:sigma_series} satisfying the above two conditions:

 where $\beta$ is the free parameter that controls the anisotropy.
 Note that there is an extra factor of $\mu$ compared to the one in~\cite{Horvat:2010xf}.
-Equation~\eqref{ansatz} is also adopted in~\cite{Lau:2024oik}.
-Interestingly, the model in Eq.~\eqref{ansatz} can be mapped to the post-TOV framework in~\cite{Glampedakis:2015sua} up to the second post-Newtonian order (more specifically, the F3 family term $mp_r/r\rho_{b}$, where $\rho_{b}$ is the baryonic density, with constant $\pi_{3}=8\beta$).
+Equation~\eqref{ansatz} is also adopted in~\cite{Lau:2024oik,Becerra:2025wno}.
+Interestingly, the model in Eq.~\eqref{ansatz} can be mapped to the post-TOV framework in~\cite{Glampedakis:2015sua} up to the second post-Newtonian order that was developed to capture beyond-Einsteinian effects in the TOV equations\footnote{More specifically, the model in Eq.~\eqref{ansatz} can be mapped to the F3 family term $mp_r/r\rho_{b}$, where $\rho_{b}$ is the baryonic density, with constant $\pi_{3}=8\beta$.}.

 \if0

 One of the simplest forms for Eq.~\eqref{ansatz0} is given by $\sigma \propto p_{r} \mu$, with the proportionality constant being a free parameter that controls the degree of anisotropy.
 This is indeed the model considered in~\cite{Horvat:2010xf} and satisfies the condition